Amakondere

 The amakondere is a type of natural trumpet found in Uganda and Rwanda.

 Low-pitched instruments are cut from the trunks of the papaw tree and are blown in a straight position through a mouth-hole at the end.
 In an ensemble of these instruments, each player sounds his single pitch.
-These come from the Lugbara and Kebu tribes of the western Nile region.
+These come from the Lugbara and Kebu tribes of the west Nile region.
 They are played in groups of seven or more.
 These side-blown horns sometimes have a fingerhole, which is used for grace-note ornaments.